Carlos Roa

 Carlos Ángel Roa (born 15 August 1969) is an Argentine former professional footballer who played as a goalkeeper.
-He is the current goalkeeper coach of Greek Super League club AEK Athens.
+He is currently the goalkeeper coach of Greek Super League club AEK Athens.

-Most of his professional career was spent with Racing Avellaneda and in Spain with Mallorca, winning one major trophy with the latter.
+Most of his professional career was spent with Racing Club and in Spain with Mallorca, winning one major trophy with the latter.
 Roa was first-choice for the Argentina national team at the 1998 World Cup.

 Club career

-Born in Santa Fe, Roa started playing professionally for Racing Club de Avellaneda, making his Primera División debut on 6 November 1988 at the age of 19.
-During a summer tour of Africa with the club he contracted malaria, but fully recovered.
-In 1994 he moved to Club Atlético Lanús, rarely missing a match with the Buenos Aires Province side as they achieved three consecutive third-place league finishes (one in 1995, two in 1996), and adding the Copa CONMEBOL in 1996.
+Born in Santa Fe, Roa started playing professionally for Racing Club, making his Primera División debut on 6 November 1988 at the age of 19.
+During a summer tour of Africa with the club, he contracted malaria, but fully recovered.
+In 1994, he moved to Lanús, rarely missing a match with the Buenos Aires Province side as they achieved three consecutive third-place league finishes (one in 1995, two in 1996), and adding the Copa CONMEBOL in 1996.

-Roa then signed with Spain's RCD Mallorca alongside Lanús teammate Óscar Mena, playing 25 La Liga matches as the Balearic Islands club finished fifth straight out of Segunda División and also reached the final in the 1997-98 Copa del Rey, lost against FC Barcelona on a penalty shoot-out.
+Roa then signed with Spanish club Mallorca alongside Lanús teammate Óscar Mena, playing 25 La Liga matches as the Balearic Islands club finished fifth straight out of Segunda División and also reached the final in the 1997-98 Copa del Rey, they lost against Barcelona on a penalty shoot-out.

-In the 1999 summer, after helping Mallorca win the domestic Supercup and reach the final of the UEFA Cup Winners' Cup (already accompanied in the team by former Lanús teammates Ariel Ibagaza and Gustavo Siviero), 30-year-old Roa retired from football in order to take a religious retreat.
+In the summer of 1999, after helping Mallorca win the domestic Supercup and reach the final of the UEFA Cup Winners' Cup (already accompanied in the team by former Lanús teammates Ariel Ibagaza and Gustavo Siviero), 30-year-old Roa retired from football in order to take a religious retreat.
 After a year of charitable and religious work spent as a member of his church, his convictions led to his refusal to discuss a new contract with his team because he believed the world was going to end in the near future.